rtavenar/hdr/content/parts/01/dtw/dtw_gi.md

 We also introduce soft counterparts following the definition of softDTW from
 {% cite cuturi2017soft %}.
-In this case, optimization consists in gradient descent and a wider variety of feature space transformation families can be considered.
+In this case, the optimization process consists of a gradient descent, and a wider variety of feature space transformation families can be considered.

 We validate the utility of these similarity measures on real world